 Encrusting coralline algae growth gives many saltwater aquariums a pinkish-red color, and most marine aquarists aim for a good covering of the algae.
 Although coralline algae comes in many different colors—there are more than 1,600 species—it's usually thought of as pink, red, purple, or some shade in the same color family.

-Coralline algae can be introduced to your tank by installing:
+Coralline algae can be introduced into your aquarium by adding:

 - Coralline-covered live rock